1 November 2025

 • Shortened authorized stay.

-• Severe penalties, including fines, imprisonment, or a travel ban.
+• Severe penalties, including fines, imprisonment, or ban on entry.

-In collaboration with Mr. Marc-André Séguin, Immigration Lawyer at Exeo.
+With the collaboration of Marc-André Séguin, Immigration Lawyer at Exeo.

 Articles